gftf2011/arch-unit-js/business/projectFiles_inDirectory_shouldNot_onlyDependsOn_check.md

 **Result**: ✅ PASS - `FlexibleUseCase.ts` imports from `domain`, `infrastructure`, and `utils` (mixed dependencies, not exclusive)

-### Scenario 6: File has dependencies and SOME match the patterns (plus additional non-matching dependencies)
+### Scenario 6: File has dependencies that match only SOME of the patterns (exclusively)
 ```
 project/
 ├── src/